lukassso/portfolio-blog/src/content/post/js-methods-cheet-sheet.md

 ## Understanding the Table

+ Whether you're debugging a complex algorithm or crafting elegant solutions, let this table serve as your trusted companion—a comprehensive resource tailored for everyday coding challenges.
-Below is a table summarizing key JavaScript methods based on their functionality:
+Below is a summarizing key JavaScript methods based on their functionality:
 ```
 | Method                | Type         | Arguments type                   | Returns      | Modifies Existing Object? | Description                                                                                            | In-Place Modification vs. Returning a New Object | Use Cases                                           | Tags                                                 |
 | --------------------- | ------------ | -------------------------------- | ------------ | ------------------------- | ------------------------------------------------------------------------------------------------------ | ------------------------------------------------ | --------------------------------------------------- | ---------------------------------------------------- |